-12. Expending amount of professional FTE/SYs to be budgeted for this Program
+1. Estimated Number of professional FTE/SYs to be budgeted for this Program

 Year Extension Research

 1862 1890 1862 1890

-2007 1.4 0.0 0.0 0.0
+2008 16.5 0.0 0.0 0.0

-2008 1.4 0.0 0.0 0.0
+2009 16.5 0.0 0.0 0.0

-2009 1.4 0.0 0.0 0.0
+2010 16.5 0.0 0.0 0.0

-2010 1.4 0.0 0.0 0.0
+2011 16.5 0.0 0.0 0.0

-2011 1.4 0.0 0.0 0.0
+2012 16.5 0.0 0.0 0.0

-Stakeholder input will be acquired from various sources including agency partners, local housing authorities, and coalitions related to financial management such as county-level consumer credit counseling bureaus.
-Programs will be delivered based on the identification of critical audiences at local levels, working organizational partnerships, and input from OSU researchers.
+Stakeholder input will be acquired from numerous of sources, including state government agencies, the Oregon Food Bank, local funders, consumers, food policy councils, health care provider organizations, and other organizations and consortia.
+Programs will be delivered based on several factors, including the identification of critical audiences at local levels, working organizational partnerships, and input from OSU researchers.
 Target audiences will be identified and the most effective programming options will be identified and implemented.

-14. Type(s) of methods will be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

-Direct Method Indirect Methods
+Direct Methods Indirect Methods

-Education Class Workshop Newsletters
+Education ClassDemonstrationsWorkshop NewslettersWeb sites